Links to voting resources and answers to your questions.

 If you requested a mail ballot and it does not arrive, you can vote in person instead at Early Voting or on Election Day.
 You must present photo and signature identification to vote in person.
 The ID you present must be valid, but it is OK if you have not yet updated the address on your ID.
 You can find a list of acceptable forms of ID here.

-As long as your new residence is in Pinellas County and you are already registered to vote in Florida, you can go to any designated early voting locations.
+- Early Voting: As long as your new residence is in Pinellas County and you are already registered to vote in Florida, you can go to any early voting location in Pinellas County.

 You have the right to request up to two replacement ballots.
 To request one, call the Supervisor of Elections at 727-464-8683.